 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-On November 19, 2019, Berry Petroleum Corporation (the “Company”) issued a press release regarding a moratorium on certain drilling in California announced by the California Department of Conservation's Division of Oil, Gas, and Geothermal Resources.
+On October 7, 2019, Berry Petroleum Corporation (the “Company”) issued a press release announcing preliminary 2019 third quarter production results in line with its full-year production guidance.
 A copy of the press release is furnished as Exhibit 99.1 to this report on Form 8-K, and is incorporated herein by reference.

 The information contained in this report and the exhibit hereto shall not be deemed to be “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, (the “Exchange Act”), and shall not be incorporated by reference into any filings made by the Company under the Securities Act of 1933, as amended (the “Securities Act”), or the Exchange Act, except as may be expressly set forth by specific reference in such filing.

 Statements contained in the exhibit to this report that state the Company’s or its management’s expectations or predictions of the future are forward-looking statements intended to be covered by the safe harbor provisions of the Securities Act and the Exchange Act.
 It is important to note that the Company’s actual results could differ materially from those projected in such forward-looking statements.
 Factors that could affect those results include those mentioned in the documents that the Company has filed with the Securities and Exchange Commission (the “SEC”).